janscience/TeeRec/README.md

 - Single channel or multiplexed acquisition from multiple channels, from one or both ADCs.
 - Highspeed timed acquisition up to 500kHz.
 - Conversion of data to signed 16bit for direct storage into WAV files.
+- Detailed metadta in wave file header: sampling rate, number of channels and pin IDs, bit resolution, data and time, Teensy board version and its unique MAC address..
 - Storing recorded data as wave files on SD cards.
 - Display recorded data on a monitor.
+- Generate test signals.
 - React to push buttons.
-- Generate test signals.
+- Feedback by blinking the LED.

 ## Libraries